kovidgoyal/kitty/docs/glossary.rst

    This is only set on macOS.
 If the country and language from the macOS user settings form an invalid locale, it will be set to :code:`en_US.UTF-8`.

+.. envvar:: PATH

+   kitty prepends itself to the PATH of its own environment to ensure the functions calling :program:`kitty` will work properly.

 .. envvar:: KITTY_WINDOW_ID